lioarce01/agentic-context-toolkit/docs/guides/integrations.md

 ## Custom Integrations

 - Implement the abstract interfaces in `acet.core.interfaces` to integrate bespoke generators, reflectors, curators, or storage layers.
-- Wrap ACT inside other orchestration frameworks (Haystack, LlamaIndex, semantic kernel) by modelling either `ACETEngine.run_online_adaptation` or `ACETEngine.ingest_interaction` as a callback step.
+- Wrap ACET inside other orchestration frameworks (Haystack, LlamaIndex, semantic kernel) by modelling either `ACETEngine.run_online_adaptation` or `ACETEngine.ingest_interaction` as a callback step.

 Refer to {doc}`../examples/index` for runnable scripts that showcase these integrations end-to-end.